 Kuma's canine resume is very impressive as you can see!
 He loves to work.
 At two years old he landed his first job, working on a late night infomercial for Pawws Pet Vitamins and did several print shoots until he finally got his first big break being cast as "Cesar" on the Hallmark film Fielder's Choice.
 The director was so impressed with Kuma this led him to get cast as "Jesse" playing John Larroquette's dog for the Hallmark Mystery Series McBride.

-To date, Kuma has over 80 professional acting credits!
-For a full list please take a look at his resume.
+To date, Kuma has over 100 professional acting credits!
+For a partial list please take a look at his resume.
 I try to keep track of his jobs but there have been many I have forgotten to write down.
 Kuma LOVES to do studio work and enjoys it so much that sometimes I think he's a reincarnated "Cary Grant."
 When he is on set Kuma is truly in his element.
 As his owner / trainer it makes me so proud to see my boy shine.
 I feel so fortunate to be part of his life and since I feel he is an extraordinary canine, I wanted to share my special dog with the rest of the world through his studio jobs and also with this little website.

-Please enjoy this site and feel free to leave a "P-mail" (if you're a dog)! :)
+Please enjoy this site and feel free to send us a question or a comment.
+Thank you for visiting!!